avodonosov/hashver-maven-plugin/README.md

 See how all this done for maven-wagon project as an example: https://github.com/avodonosov/maven-wagon/commit/13c3ae81fbb49099ae9f16cf765505e8c851d1a7

-Now the build it will work as before, using the "normal" versions we specified in the versions.properties.
+Now the build will work as before, using the "normal" versions we specified in the versions.properties.

 Note, maven prints warnings like